Photosynthese

 The released calcium oxide is no less important than the CO₂.
 It performs four functions simultaneously:

 Improve nitrogen uptake.
-Calcium stimulates ammonium absorption (the uptake of nitrogen in its usable form for plants) — the plant can absorb and process nitrogen more efficiently.
-This explains the darker, more intense green of treated leaves — they are better supplied with nitrogen, although no additional nitrogen fertilizer was applied.
+Calcium stimulates ammonium absorption (the uptake of nitrogen in its plant-available form)—the plant can absorb and process nitrogen more efficiently.
+This explains the darker, more intense green of treated leaves—they are better supplied with nitrogen, even though no additional nitrogen fertilizer was applied.

 Activate defense mechanisms.
-Calcium triggers a cascade (a chain of consecutive reactions) of defense reactions in the plant — from the formation of pathogenesis-related proteins (special defense proteins against pathogens) to the activation of enzymes (protein molecules that control chemical processes) that break down fungal spores.
+Calcium triggers a cascade (a chain of consecutive reactions) of defense responses in the plant—from the formation of pathogenesis-related proteins (special defense proteins against pathogens) to the activation of enzymes (protein molecules that control chemical processes) that break down fungal spores.

-"The zeolite particles can capture sunlight more strongly on the leaf and thus help to make photosynthesis more active."
+"The zeolite particles can capture the sun's rays more strongly on the leaf and thus help to make photosynthesis more active."

-The ultrafine silicate particles (finest mineral particles from the zeolite) on the leaf surface act like tiny mirrors that better distribute and guide the incoming light into the leaf.
-More light on more chloroplasts (the green cell organelles where photosynthesis takes place) means more photosynthesis — an additional amplifying effect.
+The ultrafine silicate particles (finest mineral particles from the zeolite) on the leaf surface act like tiny mirrors that better distribute the incoming light and direct it into the leaf.
+More light on more chloroplasts (the green cell organelles where photosynthesis takes place) means more photosynthesis—an additional amplifying effect.

-And then there's the physical protective effect: The silicate particles on the leaf surface look like small shards of glass under the microscope.
+And then there's the physical protective effect: the silicate particles on the leaf surface look like tiny shards of glass under a microscope.
 Insects with tactile organs in their legs find this unpleasant and avoid the plant.
-The finest particles disturb and block the respiratory organs of mites and aphids.
-This is not a chemical repellent (a deterrent that drives away insects) — it is physics.
+The finest particles disturb and block the breathing organs of mites and aphids.
+This is not a chemical repellent (a repellent that drives away insects)—it is physics.

-What Becomes Measurable — The Evidence in the Brix Value
+What Becomes Measurable — The Proof in the Brix Value

-Because more photosynthesis produces more glucose — and glucose is one of the main components of the plant sap that the refractometer (an optical measuring device that measures the density of liquids) measures.
-A higher Brix value directly indicates: this plant is performing intensive photosynthesis.
+Because more photosynthesis produces more glucose—and glucose is one of the main components of the plant sap measured by the refractometer (an optical measuring device that measures the density of liquids).
+A higher Brix value directly shows: this plant is performing intensive photosynthesis.
 It is well supplied.
-It forms secondary plant compounds.
+It is forming secondary plant compounds.

-According to the Reams reference table: below 7 °Brix, a plant is susceptible to all pathogens.
-From 14 °Brix, insects can no longer tolerate the plant sap.
-This is no coincidence — it is the direct consequence of a plant that performs intensive photosynthesis and thus builds up its full immune system.
+According to Reams' reference chart, below 7 °Brix a plant is susceptible to all pathogens.
+Above 14 °Brix, insects cannot tolerate the plant sap.
+This is no coincidence—it is the direct consequence of a plant that performs intensive photosynthesis and thus builds up its full immune system.

 The nutrient-rich tomato with 12 °Brix.
 The red onion with 10 °Brix full of quercetin.
 The carrot with deep orange full of beta-carotene.
 The garlic that smells intensely because it is full of allicin.
 They are all the result of a plant that had enough CO₂ to fully perform its photosynthesis.